Sleep Apnea Therapy for Tulsa, OK

 - Inability to retain information or focus on a task at hand

 - Feelings of moodiness or depression

 If these symptoms sound familiar, you or your loved one may have sleep apnea.
-To come to a proper diagnosis takes a medical examination and a sleep study, which Dr. Angie can help you arrange.
+To come to a proper diagnosis takes a medical examination and a sleep study, which Dr. Nauman can help you arrange.
 Once the cause of snoring and other symptoms has been determined, sleep apnea treatment can begin.

 For years, the CPAP machine has been prescribed to sleep apnea patients.
 However, due to the discomfort associated with the mask and constant delivery of air pressure during sleep, patient compliance with the CPAP tends to be quite low.
 In our practice, we have successfully treated a number of patients who had tried CPAP treatment but could not tolerate the bulky, uncomfortable hose and mask.

 Sleep apnea dentists have the optimal solution to overcoming sleep apnea without the use of cumbersome equipment.
 By creating a custom fitting oral appliance, Dr. Nauman will have you sleeping like a baby again.

 We will do all the groundwork with medical insurance and file the claim to maximize insurance reimbursement which minimizes the out-of-pocket cost of the appliance.
 We are licensed with Medicare to provide the oral appliance, and this allows us to use these benefits for those who qualify.

 Sleep disorders can keep a patient from enjoying a full night's rest.
 When patients do not reach their restorative sleep cycles, they may feel extremely tired during the day.
 Daytime tiredness, inability to concentrate, and depression are all linked to sleep disorders.